pschild/alexa-project-assistent/README.md

 2. `npm install`
 3. Copy `.env.template` to `.env` and provide credentials, urls etc.
    * The value for `NGROK_AUTHTOKEN` can be found in the file `C:\Users\%USERNAME%\.ngrok2\ngrok.yml`
-4. Create file `employees.json` and provide employees for your project.

 # Development
 * `npm run deploy:ngrok` deploys the skill to Amazon and runs ngrok server